Aliases for AGXT2 Gene

 GeneCards Summary for AGXT2 Gene

 AGXT2 (Alanine--Glyoxylate Aminotransferase 2) is a Protein Coding gene.
 Diseases associated with AGXT2 include Beta-Aminoisobutyric Aciduria and Primary Hyperoxaluria.
-Among its related pathways are Valine, leucine and isoleucine degradation and Glyoxylate metabolism and glycine degradation.
+Among its related pathways are Viral mRNA Translation and Metabolism of nucleotides.
 Gene Ontology (GO) annotations related to this gene include pyridoxal phosphate binding and alanine-glyoxylate transaminase activity.
 An important paralog of this gene is ETNPPL.

 UniProtKB/Swiss-Prot Summary for AGXT2 Gene